vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Is Native Key Provider a KMS?

-Native Key Provider is designed specifically for encryption in vSphere and is not a Key Management System (KMS), therefore it doesn't support KMIP or other protocols for key interchange.
+No. Native Key Provider is designed specifically for encryption in vSphere and is not a Key Management System (KMS), therefore it doesn't support KMIP or other protocols for key interchange.

 ### Can I use Native Key Provider with my external devices, like my tape library or storage array?